 -

-When OSHA Knocks On Your Door: An Employer’s Guide to Workplace Inspections Posted on: August 25, 2020 In: Labor & Employment
+When OSHA Knocks On Your Door: An Employer’s Guide to Workplace Inspections Posted on: August 25, 2020 In: COVID-19 Response

 Since the pandemic started, there have been over 31,000 COVID-19-related complaints to federal and state OSHA offices.
 OSHA has a number of ways to investigate these complaints, including written inquiries, document requests, and inspections.
 An OSHA inspection can sometimes be quite intimidating for employers.
 Therefore, employers should know their rights before OSHA shows up for an inspection.
 Seven key elements of OSHA inspections, along with employers’ corresponding rights, are described in this post.